 by Filius Chalo Jere

-During the rainy season, most parts of the Luangwa Valley in eastern Zambia cannot be reached by government extension worker Luke Lungu, as there are many streams between the villages and Nsefu where he lives.
+During the rainy season, most parts of the Luangwa Valley in eastern Zambia cannot be reached by government extension worker Luke Lungu.
+There are too many streams between the villages and Nsefu where he lives.
 These streams usually overflow the low bridges and the water is infested with crocodiles, making it dangerous for him to attempt to cross on his motor bike.
+Farming is difficult at this time.

 Under normal circumstances, farmers would be cut off from important information on how to take care of their rice fields and get good yields.
-COMACO wants them to have enough food for the whole year and will not buy their rice unless they have a surplus.
+COMACO wants them to have enough food for the whole year.
+That’s why we will not buy their rice unless they have a surplus.

 To support farmers, Community Markets for Conservation (COMACO) has developed a monthly calendar of farm activities.
-It has also given lead farmers like Anne Mungawo a Better Life Book, which explains good ways of farming using simple terms and photographs.
-Anne lives in the nearby village of Kamphasa and is in charge of three groups of between 15 and 20 farmers each.
+It has also given lead farmers like Anne Mungawo a Better Life Book.
+The book explains good ways of farming using simple terms and photographs.
+Anne lives in the nearby village of Kamphasa and is in charge of three farmer groups of between 15 and 20 farmers each.

 COMACO also produces a weekly radio programme called Farm Talk, which informs farmers of what they must do every week.
-This information follows the farmer calendar and each programme is aired three times a week: 14:00 hours on Wednesdays, 11:00 hours on Fridays and 20:00 hours on Mondays.
-Farmers listen in their groups on Wednesdays and Fridays but on Mondays each farmer may use his or her own radio at home.
+This information follows the farmer calendar.
+Each programme is aired three times a week: 14:00 hours on Wednesdays, 11:00 hours on Fridays and 20:00 hours on Mondays.
+Farmers listen in their groups on Wednesdays and Fridays but on Mondays a farmer may use his or her own radio at home.
 However, many families do not have working radio sets.
 If they do, they cannot always afford the ongoing cost of batteries.

-To solve the problem of listening access, COMACO has given close to 1 000 Lifeline Energy Prime solar and wind-up radios that are designed for large group listening.
-The Prime is like their ‘extension worker’ during the rainy season.
-The radio is kept by lead farmers like Anne, who takes it around from one group to the next.
+To solve the problem of listening access, COMACO has given close to 3,000 Lifeline Energy Prime solar and wind-up radios that are designed for big groups The Prime is like their ‘extension worker’ during the rainy season.
+The radio is kept by lead farmers like Anne, who take it around from one group to the next.

 Without those big blue Lifeline Prime solar wind-up radios, this would not be possible!